wrzasa/rbsim/README.md

  * `stats_save value, tags` saves given value and current time

-The `tags` parameter allows one to group statistics by require criteria, e.g. name of specific process (apache1, apache2, apache2, ...) in which they were collected.
-This was expected to be a Hash, but can be anything.
+The `tags` parameter allows one to group statistics by required criteria, e.g. name of specific process (apache1, apache2, apache2, ...) in which they were collected, action performred by the process (begin_request, end_request) etc. The parameter should be a hash and it is your responsibility to design structure of these parameters to be able to conveniently collect required events.

 Simulator automatically collects statistics for resource usage (subsequent CPUs and net segments).

-The statistics collected by `stats` statements can be obtained after simulation using `model.stats` method.

-##### Variabeles, Conditions, Loops
+##### Variables, Conditions, Loops

 As shown in examples above (see model of wget), variables can be used to steer behavior of a process.
 Their visibility should be